moebiussurfing/ofxAddonTemplateCustomApp/README.md

-# ofxAddonTemplate from MoebiusSurfing
+# ofxAddonTemplateCustomApp from MoebiusSurfing

 ## Overview
-ofxAddonTemplate is an addon template for openFrameworks to make other addons.
+ofxAddonTemplateCustomApp is an addon template for openFrameworks to make other addons.

 It's a kind of "typical app behaviour" helper that I usually reuse to start from my custom addons.